Pouria-Saeedi/Bridge-Rectifier-Power-Supply/README.md

-# Bridge-Rectifier-Power-Supply
+# Bridge Rectifier Power Supply (220V AC to 5V DC)

-AC to DC Power Supply with Bridge Rectifier and Voltage Regulator (5V)
+A regulated AC to DC power supply designed using Altium Designer and verified in NI Multisim.

 ## Overview